Must Know Tips! How to Become a Translator in Japan: Part 1 | Guidable

 By Daniel Gilbert Dec 23, 2018

 In the current article, I’d like to talk about translation work in Japan.
 I’m a patent translator, and I’ve been doing this for the past seven years.
-I also, on a part-time and freelance basis, translate court documents (mainly divorce translations (miserable work; more below)) and advertising translations (for Tokyu Hands) (more about this below, too), and I was actually hired a few years ago to do financial translations for a major financial institution in Tokyo (I turned that job down (also more about that below)).
-I also interviewed with a major publisher to do novel translations (that didn’t work out (also more below)).
+On a part-time and freelance basis, I also translate court documents (mainly divorce translations (miserable work) and advertising translations).
+I was hired a few years ago to do financial translations for a major financial institution in Tokyo (I turned that job down, more about that below).
+I also interviewed a major publisher to do novel translations (that didn’t work out).
 Anyway, I’m trying to establish my bona fides as a translator so that you can read this article with the confidence that an established and reputable translator is giving you advice.

-The Japanese language, though it is essentially only used in Japan, is still a very important language.
-Just looking at patent applications (and patents are a good gauge of how important a language is in terms of economy and technology), the Japan Patent Office is in the top five patent offices in the world (with the United States Patent Office being number 1, the European Patent Office being number 2, and (I think) the JPO being number 3, the Chinese Patent Office being number 4, and the Korean Patent Office being number 5 (followed by Taiwan and then everywhere else pretty much not mattering at all)).
-That is, even though the Japanese language is only spoken by 130 million people or so, it is a very important language in terms of technology and economy, far surpassing Spanish and Arabic, both of which are spoken by an enormously larger number of people.
-Also, the Japanese language is RADICALLY DIFFERENT from almost every language and is very difficult (even for native speakers) to learn, and moreover, the average English level of Japanese people is quite low, so here, we have a real niche market: a valuable language that few foreigners can master, coupled with a low English level of the native speakers.
+Though it is essentially only used in Japan, the Japanese language is still a very important language.
+Just looking at patent applications (and patents are a good gauge of how important a language is in terms of economy and technology), the Japan Patent Office is in the top five patent offices in the world (with the United States Patent Office being number 1, the European Patent Office being number 2, and the JPO being number 3, the Chinese Patent Office being number 4, and the Korean Patent Office being number 5.

-If I had to categorize types of Japanese to English translation jobs, as far as I can tell, there are the following categories (listed in the order of the lowest remuneration to the highest).
+Suppose I had to categorize types of Japanese to English translation jobs, as far as I can tell.
+In that case, the following categories (listed in the order of the lowest remuneration to the highest).

 Manga/Novels/Video Games/Movie Subtitles